mkiser/WTFJHT/_topics/trump-health-care.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/09/25/day-249/">September 25, 2017</a></small></div>
 <p>poll/ <strong>52% of Americans disapprove of the Graham-Cassidy health care bill</strong>.
-20% said they approved of the Republican legislation aimed at repealing and replacing the Affordable Care Act, while 28% don't have an opinion. (<a href="https://www.cbsnews.com/news/poll-graham-cassidy-republican-health-care-bill-repeal-replace-obamacare-aca/">CBS News</a>)</p>
+20% said they approved of the Republican legislation aimed at repealing and replacing the <a href="https://whatthefuckjusthappenedtoday.com/trump-health-care/">Affordable Care Act</a>, while 28% don't have an opinion. (<a href="https://www.cbsnews.com/news/poll-graham-cassidy-republican-health-care-bill-repeal-replace-obamacare-aca/">CBS News</a>)</p>